How to Hold Yourself Accountable: 9 Proven Strategies

 This is one of the most reliable commitment devices because it operates passively.
 You set it up once and it works every day without conscious effort.

-Action step: Identify the #1 friction point for your most important goal.
+Action step: Identify the number one friction point for your most important goal.
 Eliminate it today.

 Psychologist Peter Gollwitzer found that implementation intentions, specific if-then plans, dramatically increase follow-through.

 The format matters.
 "If [situation], then [behavior]" bypasses the decision-making process that present bias corrupts.
-You've already decided.
+You have already decided.
 The trigger just executes the plan.

 Action step: For each of your top goals, write one if-then statement.
 Be specific about the trigger and the action.